Updated May 16th, 2020.

 Beloved, grace and peace to you from God our Father and the Lord Jesus Christ.

-This decision was not made reluctantly or resentfully, nor out of panic or doubt.
-In fact, we are happy to comply with our government’s regulations and to follow the directions of our state and local authorities.
+This decision has not been made reluctantly or resentfully, nor out of panic or doubt.
+In fact, we have been happy to comply with our government’s regulations and to follow the directions of our state and local authorities.
 Out of a sincere love for God and neighbor, we ought to abide by public health guidelines and reduce exposure during this season.
 We all must do our part in helping to slow the spread of the coronavirus.
 (For a fascinating visual explanation of how to “flatten the curve,” see this helpful article.)

 The Church “Scattered”

-However, in the event that this situation becomes more long-term, we will be deciding on a new temporary arrangement for the life and worship of our church.
-In the meantime, we will continue to publish encouraging and informative articles on our church blog as well as occasional video updates on our church Facebook page.
 We encourage you to check out our recommended resources as well as our specific page for “Lockdown Resources.”
 There, you will find links to a variety of trusted ministries (such as free online learning through TGC Courses and family-friendly videos from BibleProject), including hundreds of hours of sermons and teachings, that will be of great benefit to you especially at this time.
+We will also continue to publish encouraging and informative articles on our church blog.

 Let us also not only devote ourselves to the Word, but also to prayer.
 The Apostle Paul’s instructions are helpful here: